HichemTab-tech/JetTreeMark-vscode/README.md

    ![How to use the JetTreeMark plugin to exclude nodes from the tree view result](https://github.com/HichemTab-tech/JetTreeMark-vscode/blob/master/meta/screenshot-2.png "Screenshot - filter nodes from tree results -")

+5. **Right-click** on any node to access the context menu with powerful selection operations:
+   - **Check All Children** - Include all files and folders under this node
+   - **Check All Folders** - Include only folders under this node
+   - **Uncheck All Children** - Exclude all files and folders under this node
+   - **Check Without Children** - Include only this node, not its children
+   - **Level-Specific Operations** - Apply operations only to the current level
+   - **Expand/Collapse** - Control node visibility

-5. Click **“Copy Selected Structure”** at the top to copy your markdown tree.
+6. Click **"Copy Selected Structure"** at the top to copy your markdown tree.

 ---